 It is when our thinking is inaccurate, dishonest, or crooked and when we say or do any or all of the following.

 Crooked thinking is:

-- Saying, “Everyone thinks this” when everyone doesn’t, or saying “Everyone does it,” when everyone doesn’t — an argument with which parents are all too familiar), or “We all know this to be a fact,” when it is not a universal belief.
+- Saying, “Everyone thinks this,” when everyone doesn’t.
+Or saying “Everyone does it,” when everyone doesn’t — an argument with which parents are all too familiar).
+Or stating, “We all know this to be a fact,” when it is not a universal belief.
 We call this stretching the truth, exaggeration, and sometimes blatant lying in the hope no one will fact-check us.
 When citing common sense, it is a valid argument only if those listening to you agree that most people would commonly hold it as sensible.

 - Fastening on a trivial point in the discussion while avoiding the main issue.
 Declaring the whole argument to be false because you observe a minor divergence from accuracy.

 - Arguing the universal acceptance of a dubious point, when in fact, it isn’t widely accepted.

 - Resorting to illogical reasoning based on false assumptions.
 These invalidate the whole argument.
 One must restate the premise accurately, and the restated assumption must support the logic.

 - Manipulating people’s emotions by making shocking, indefensible statements that do not represent the whole truth to get people to believe what is one is arguing.
 Because emotions are usually a part of an argument, they must not possess more importance than they should rightly have.